jramaya/marketingmd/index.md

 They are doing so by forming alliances with global breweries such as Molson, Corona, and Dos Equis.
 Heineken has responded to the challenge, heavily promoting products such as Amstel Light and Murphy's Irish Stout.
 Heineken has also begun developing an alliance with Asia Pacific Breweries, the maker of Tiger Beer.

-6.8 THE INTERNATIONAL MARKETING PLAN {#the-international-marketing-plan .calibre5}
+6.8 THE INTERNATIONAL MARKETING PLAN

  It should be apparent by now that companies and organizations planning to compete effectively in world markets need a clear and well-focused international marketing plan that is based on a thorough understanding of the markets in which the company is introducing its products.
 The challenge, then, of international marketing is to ensure that any international strategy has the discipline of thorough research, and an understanding and accurate evaluation of what is required to achieve the competitive advantage.
 As such, the decision sequence in international marketing (see [Figure 6.1)](#calibre_link-140)